icsharpcode/ilspy-vscode/vscode-extension/README.md

 Welcome to the ILSpy extension for Visual Studio Code!
 This extension provides two commands inside Visual Studio Code:

-* `ilspy.decompileAssemblyPromptForFilePath` - Decompile an MSIL assembly from a user-input full path.
 * `ilspy.decompileAssemblyInWorkspace` - Decompile a MSIL assembly inside of current Visual Studio Code workspace.
 * `ilspy.decompileAssemblyViaDialog` - Decompoile an MSIL assembly from file picker dialog.